 Give people the contextual reality of America’s “beloved classic.”
 Only then, when it’s right there in on the big screen, will we come face to face with the cracks, the broken bits of our story.

-Nothing about our world is easy right now, but the mug is broken.
+Not one thing about our world is easy right now, but the mug is broken.
 The blood is spilled, the pieces are scattered.
 There is nothing left to do now but pick them up and relearn what it is to be human.

 My thoughts from the laundry room.
 Wide Awake.